Faculty-Directed or Affiliated Study Abroad Program Development

 UM has specific minimum health insurance requirements for students, faculty, and staff traveling abroad.
 The Program Director should review what those requirements are and how to meet them from the links below.

-Program Directors who wish to enroll their students in the HTH Worldwide Insurance Services Comprehensive and/or Supplemental Plan should download and complete the appropriate form(s) below.
+Program Directors who wish to enroll any program participants (faculty/staff/students) in the HTH Worldwide Insurance Services Comprehensive and/or Supplemental Plan should download and complete the appropriate form(s) below.

 - HTH Comprehensive Insurance Policy Enrollment Form